 Malware in Email Attachments – Which File Extensions are Dangerous?

-SUMMARY: In this article, you will learn how to detect malicious email and how to protect yourself from having your home computer or corporate network attacked by malicious software such as viruses, trojans, or worms that are spread through email.
+In this article, you will learn how to detect malicious email attachments and how to protect yourself from having your home computer or corporate network attacked by malicious software such as viruses, trojans, or worms that are spread through email.

 Most computer viruses are spread through email attachments.
 This is not surprising, as email has become one of the most important means of communication in the last few decades.
 In a matter of seconds, you can make appointments, send documents and handle private or business matters.
 However, just as quickly as communication works, enormous damage can be done.